SalesforceCommerceCloud/pwa-kit/packages/poc-trpc/README.md

 ## What is tRPC?
 More info about tRPC at https://trpc.io/ and https://colinhacks.com/essays/painless-typesafety

+## Change the package name
+Edit `package.json` and set the package name to the MRT proejct name where you want to deploy this to

 ## How to build the code
 Run `npm run build`